When I say I am enraged with the police, I mean that I am livid.

 And I am ready to explode.

-Jezebel Delilah X is the Co-Managing Editor at Everyday Feminism.
-She is a queer, lush-bodied, Black, femme performance artist, writer, actress, educator, and Faerie Princess Mermaid Gangsta for The Revolution.
-She is on the artistic core at Peacock Rebellion (QTPOC Activist-Artist-Healers); co-host of the queer/feminist Open Mic, Culture Fuck; Director of queer, Black, multi-disciplinary performance troupe, Congregation of Liberation; and one of the founding members of Deviant Type Press.
+Vanessa Rochelle Lewis is the Senior Editor at Everyday Feminism.
+She is a queer, lush-bodied, Black, femme performance artist, writer, actress, educator, and Faerie Princess Mermaid Gangsta for the Revolution.
 She loves romantic songs, romantic films, romantic books, romantic conversations, romantic friendships, and writing long, vulnerable Facebook statuses (about romance).
 Speaking of Facebook, please add her here.